blurrycontour/zuul-gerrit/doc/source/drivers/gerrit.rst

       Example: ``Code-Review: 2`` matches a ``+2`` vote on the code review category.
 Multiple approvals may be listed.

+   .. attr:: approval-change

+      This is only used for ``comment-added`` events.
+It works the same way as ``approval``, with the additional requirement that the approval value must have changed from its previous value.
+This means that it only matches when a user modifies an approval score instead of any comment where the score is present.

    .. attr:: email

       This is used for any event.
 It takes a regex applied on the